influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/to.md

 _`orgID` and `org` are mutually exclusive._

 {{% warn %}}
-It is not possible to write to from one InfluxDB Cloud organization to another
+`to()` cannot write to from one InfluxDB Cloud organization to another.
 {{% /warn %}}

 ### host {data-type="string"}